 Use the following command to install Steam:

-During installation process, “Configuring Steam” window will pop up, you need to read and accept install agreement here.
-Hit “Ok” to move to next step.
+During the installation process, the “Configuring Steam” window will pop up, you need to read and accept the install agreement here.
+Hit “Ok” to move to the next step.

-Next screen will be similar with terms and condition.
-Press tab to select the option and then press enter.
+The next screen will be similar to terms and conditions.
+Press the tab to select the option and then press enter.